 For this reason, it is important to thoroughly discuss the risks, benefits, and long-term outlook for all endometriosis treatments with a doctor.

-Women contemplating cesarean delivery should talk to their doctors about the risks and benefits of surgery.
-Cesarean deliveries can be life-saving and reduce the risk of some childbirth complications.
+Women contemplating having a C-section should talk to their doctors about the risks and benefits of surgery.
+Having a C-section can be life-saving and reduce the risk of some childbirth complications.
 However, it is vital to be aware of the short- and long-term health risks.